panoramicdata/LogicMonitor.Datamart/README.md

 ## Prerequisites

-1. LogicMonitor API credentials
+1. **LogicMonitor Account**
-	- You will need an API Token ID and Key.
+	- You will need an API key and ID to access the LogicMonitor API.
-	- You can create these in the LogicMonitor UI under Settings > Users > API Tokens.
+	- Create these in the LogicMonitor UI under Settings > Users > API Tokens.
 	- We recommend creating a separate user for this purpose.
-	- The tool does not write to LogicMonitor, however full read permissions, including LogicModule access is required.
+	- Full read permissions, including LogicModule access, are required.

-2. Database server
+2. **Database Server**
-	- PostgreSQL and SQL Server databases are supported.
+	- Supported databases: PostgreSQL and SQL Server.
-	- Note that the solution uses table partitioning, which is not available in lower SQL Server tiers, such as SQL Server Express.
+	- Note: Table partitioning is not available in lower SQL Server tiers, such as SQL Server Express.
 	- The database server must be accessible from the container.

-3. A docker environment
+3. **Docker Environment**
+	- Step-by-step instructions are provided for Docker Desktop on Windows.
-	- You should have a basic understanding of Docker and how to run containers.
+	- Basic understanding of Docker and container management is assumed.

-4. A configuration file
+4. **Configuration File**
 	- An example configuration file is provided here: [appsettings.example.json](LogicMonitor.Datamart.Cli/appsettings.example.json).
-	- Make a copy of this file and modify it to include your own API credentials, database connection information, and data mart configuration.
+	- Modify this file to include your API credentials, database connection information, and data mart configuration.
-	- The configuration file must be accessible from the container.
+	- Ensure the configuration file is accessible from the container.

 ## Configuration file